 Snapchat is a fun way to stay connected and chances are your volunteer is already using this social media app.
 By sending quick videos and pictures to you, your volunteer can show you all of the fun things they are doing with their ILP group as they are backpacking Europe!

-If we're being honest, Marco Polo is one of our favorite apps ... definitely give it a try!
-If Facetime and Snapchat had a baby, it'd be Marco Polo.
+If we're being honest, Marco Polo is one of our favorite apps ... definitely give it a try.

 You can also create group messages, so get your whole family added so that you can easily keep in touch.
 If you already have a group text with your family, it's just like that except it's in video form and a lot of fun.
 Just like the other apps, you'll need data to send a message so if your volunteer doesn't have a phone plan they can use this while their connected to WIFI.